kirti2006/NNDL_Lab/README.md

 After completing these experiments, you will be able to:

-* Understand basic neural network concepts
+* Understand neural network fundamentals
 * Implement deep learning models
 * Work with scientific Python libraries
-* Solve classification problems using ML techniques
+* Solve real-world ML problems

 ---

-## 👨‍💻 Author

-**Kirti**
-B.Tech CSE (3rd Year)

----

 ## ⭐ Acknowledgment

-This lab work is part of the academic curriculum for Neural Networks and Deep Learning.
+This lab work is part of the academic curriculum for **Neural Networks and Deep Learning (NNDL)**.

----

-⭐ If you find this helpful, consider giving a star to the repository!